oneduo/nova-time-field/README.md

 This package requires the following :

-- PHP 8.1 or higher
+- PHP 8.0 or higher
-- Laravel 8.0 or higher
+- Laravel Nova 4.0 or higher

 ### Installing